d4n392/d4n392/README.md

 - <a href="https://github.com/d4n392/Data-Integrity-Using-SHA-256">Data Integrity Using SHA-256</a>
 - <a href="https://github.com/d4n392/Managing-Authorization-in-Linux">Managing Authorization in Linux</a>
 - _In progress..._ Aure SIEM Lab
-- _In progress..._ Microsoft Defender for Endpoint
+- _In progress..._ Microsoft Defender for Endpoint Lab